Kong/kong-dist-cloudformation/README.md

 #### SSL Support

-You can install SSL Certificate on the Kong Load Balancer or use the SSl plugin on Kong to enable HTTPS support.
+You can install SSL Certificate on the Kong Load Balancer or use the SSL plugin on Kong to enable HTTPS support.

 #####  1) [SSL Certificate for Kong Load Balancer](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html)